Beauchief and Greenhill: Lowedges

-The original name "Lowedges" was given to a farm located on the east side of the Sheffield to Derby Turnpike, now called Chesterfield Road.
+The original name "Low Edges" was given to a farm located on the east side of the Sheffield to Derby Turnpike, now called Chesterfield Road.
 The farm itself was made up of several strips, located on both sides of the Turnpike which had in their names the word Lowedge.
 "Lowedge" in this context, is a description rather than a name, "low" being the Derbyshire name for a hill and "edge", meaning just that, a strip on the edge of a hill or low.
-Renting some of these strips and bring them together into a single farming unit would have prompted the tenant, one William Webster, to call this new farm "Lowedges".
+Renting some of these strips and bring them together into a single farming unit would have prompted the tenant, one William Webster, to call this new farm "Low Edges".

 Lowedges is home to the Transport Recreation Ground, Lowedges Fire Station, Greenhill Park, Greenhill and Bradway Youth Club, a Tenants' Meeting Hall, and three churches.
 It is also home to The Terminus Initiative formed by the co-operation of four local churches to build an organisation capable of helping residents engage in projects and activities and provide help where needed.
 The Terminus Initiative runs The Terminus Cafe, a regular meeting place for residents run by volunteers, and offers a range of services in partnership with Sheffield Council.
 It is a world-renowned venture and has been visited by delegations from both UK based and overseas organisations.

 A map of Greenhill derived from a survey made by W & J Fairbank in 1804 and 1805 shows and names the strips.
 Five of the seven strips rented by William Webster include the word Lowedge.
 In addition, the map depicts a "Lowedge Lane" running adjacent to the east of those strips.
 In total there are nine fields shown with Lowedge in their name.
 The strip names were made up of an additional descriptor, such as "Long", "Top", "Nether", "Upper", "Five Acre" and "Four Acre".
 It is possible that more strips existed to the east of Lowedge Lane, that being the eastern extent of the map.
 The map is available from Sheffield City Libraries.

 A single row of terrace houses along the west side of the southern part of Chesterfield Road forms one of the most southerly groups of buildings in Sheffield, and is the second place to carry the name Lowedges.
 This terrace of houses was built between 1905 and 1910 when Lowedges Farm still existed.
-When the terrace was built the name Lowedges became the name of this hamlet, including both the farm and the houses.
+When the terrace was built the name Low Edges became the name of this hamlet, including both the farm and the houses.

-Local Transport – First South Yorkshire 76 (Meadowhall–Lowedges via City Centre) and 24 (Woodhouse–Lowedges–Bradway via City Centre but only goes to Bradway evenings and all day Sunday) terminate at Lowedges Terminus.
+Local Transport – First services 76/76a/76e (Meadowhall–Lowedges via City Centre) and 24 (Woodhouse – Lowedges via City Centre) terminate at Lowedges Terminus.
 These are high frequency buses during the day time.